sondregronas/YNAB-Shared-Categories/README.md

 > Shared Category Note Modifier (Shared_ID:) is optional and can be set to whatever. <br>
 > Shared Category Note Affix (<!>) (This IS required and but be set to whatever you'd like.
 Please put this on both sides of the ID <br>
 > Detect Deleted transactions (1) determines whether or not the script should handle deleted transactions (Same as a regular transaction but with negative amount) (Default 1).
+> X-Rate-Limit Safe Treshold (20) gives the script some headroom when it comes to the limited amount of responses you can throw to the YNAB server.
+If you run the script too frequently you might hit the ceiling before the script finishes.
+This allows the script to run only if it has more than 20 requests left to send.
+(You should have atleast 5 per user)

 ## Status
 The application works, but: